KEY STAGE 3 CURRICULUM OUTLINE

 A Level History and beyond to University.

-The career possibilities include; Journalism, Archaeologist, Archivist, Curator, Management and Tourism.
+Career possibilities include; Journalism, Archaeologist, Archivist, Curator, Management and Tourism, Computer software design, Teaching, Law & Publishing.

 EXTRA CURRICULAR OPPORTUNITIES

-As a faculty we currently offer opportunities to carry out extra studies with our after school success zones and lesson 6.
-We have inter-house competitions, such as model castle building, plus the opportunity for trips and visits, such as our trip to Leeds Thackeray Medical museum and Hitler on Trial play.
+As a faculty we currently offer a wide array of opportunities to carry out extra studies through small group interventions, Lesson 7 & Reading clubs.
+We also have inter-house competitions, such as model castle building, plus the opportunity for trips and visits, such as our Year 11 trip to Leeds Thackeray Medical museum and Hitler on Trial play, and our Year 7 Trip to Yorvik.
 We also invite guest speakers into the academy, such as Martin Kappel, a holocaust survivor, and encourage deeper study with further reading lists and homework.